Ancient Rome: Nerva–Antonine dynasty

 Following Domitian's murder, the Senate rapidly appointed Nerva as Emperor.
 Nerva had noble ancestry, and he had served as an advisor to Nero and the Flavians.
 His rule restored many of the traditional liberties of Rome's upper classes, which Domitian had over-ridden.
 The Nerva–Antonine dynasty from 96 AD to 192 AD included the "five good emperors" Nerva, Trajan, Hadrian, Antoninus Pius and Marcus Aurelius.
 Trajan, Hadrian, Antoninus Pius and Marcus Aurelius were part of Italic families settled in Roman colonies outside of Italy: the families of Trajan and Hadrian had settled in Italica (Hispania Baetica), that of Antoninus Pius in Colonia Agusta Nemausensis (Gallia Narbonensis), and that of Marcus Aurelius in Colonia Claritas Iulia Ucubi (Hispania Baetica).
 The Nerva-Antonine dynasty came to an end with Commodus, son of Marcus Aurelius.

 Nerva abdicated and died in 98 AD, and was succeeded by the general Trajan.
 Trajan is credited with the restoration of traditional privileges and rights of commoner and senatorial classes, which later Roman historians claim to have been eroded during Domitian's autocracy.
 Trajan fought three Dacian wars, winning territories roughly equivalent to modern-day Romania and Moldova.
 He undertook an ambitious public building program in Rome, including Trajan's Forum, Trajan's Market and Trajan's Column, with the architect Apollodorus of Damascus.
 He remodelled the Pantheon and extended the Circus Maximus.
 When Parthia appointed a king for Armenia without consulting Rome, Trajan declared war on Parthia and deposed the king of Armenia.
 In 115 he took the Northern Mesopotamian cities of Nisibis and Batnae, organised a province of Mesopotamia (116), and issued coins that claimed Armenia and Mesopotamia were under the authority of the Roman people.
 In that same year, he captured Seleucia and the Parthian capital Ctesiphon (near modern Baghdad).
 After defeating a Parthian revolt and a Jewish revolt, he withdrew due to health issues, and in 117, he died of edema.
+Under Trajan, the Roman Empire had reached the peak of its territorial expansion.
+Rome's dominion now spanned 5.0 e6km2.